Man arrested after reported firearms incident in Axminster released on bail

-A man has been arrested on suspicion of attempted murder after a reported firearms incident in Axminster.
+A man arrested on suspicion of attempted murder after a reported firearms incident in Axminster has been released on bail, police said today (Tuesday, August 27)

-Armed police were called out to an area of allotments at 10.15pm on Friday, August 23 after reports of a firearm being discharged.
+Armed officers were called to an area of allotments at North Street at 10.15pm on Friday, August 23, after reports of a firearm being discharged.

 The windows of a nearby property in Lynch Close were found to have damage consistent with gunshots.

-"This remains a very complex and ongoing investigation, which is being led by local CID, with the support of the Force's Major Crime Investigation Team.
+"This remains a very complex and ongoing investigation, which is being led by the local Criminal Investigation Department (CID), with the support of the force's major crime investigation team."

-Police are appealing for any witnesses who were in the area of Lynch Close between 7pm and 10.30pm on Friday, August 23.
+Police have issued an appeal for any witnesses who were in the area of Lynch Close between 7pm and 10.30pm on Friday, August 23.

-If anyone has any information they would like to pass to the police, please contact 101 quoting log reference 1088 of 23/08/19 or alternatively anonymously via Crime Stoppers on 0800 555111.
+If anyone has any information they should contact email@example.com quoting crime reference CR/076528/19 You can also share information anonymously via Crimestoppers on 0800 555111.